opencog/opencog/opencog/eva/README.md

 Robot Performance Scripting
 ===========================
-This repo contains performance, personality and self-awareness scripts for controling the Hanson Robotics Eva robot emulator.
+This repo contains performance, personality and self-awareness scripts for controlling the Hanson Robotics Eva robot emulator.
 The emulator is a Blender animation of a female head.
 These scripts unite, in one place, a visual subsystem, a chatbot, and an expressive face capable of a wide range of emotional expressions and facial gestures.